 - Modest: Dressing conservatively.

-- Mild: Not being too aggressive, opinionated or confrontational
+- Mild: Not being overly confrontational

 Madam Halimah Yacob’s fulfillment of this ideal has been a clear advantage for her.
 People seem to be proclaiming about how she is a great leader without being able to point out any specific policy she has proposed previously or merely citing her many years of being in a public service job.